cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/massachusetts-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2015, 2419 wage theft claims were filed with the Massachusetts Attorney General's Office.
-The total amount assessed by the agency was 48474294.56.
+The data obtained by CBS News shows that, since 2015, 2,419 wage theft claims were filed with the Massachusetts Attorney General's Office.
+The total amount owed was $48,474,294.56.

-The median amount assessed by the agency was 2560.0.
+The median amount for each case was $2,560.00.
 Here's how losing that amount could impact an average worker in massachusetts

-2560.0 is the equivalent of:
+$2,560.00 is the equivalent of:
 * 2 weeks of pay for the average worker in massachusetts.
 * 1 months of rent for the average renter in massachusetts or 1 months of mortgage payments for the average homeowner in massachusetts.
-* 610 tanks of gas for the average driver in massachusetts.
-* 10 weeks of groceries for the average family in massachusetts.\
+* 10 weeks of groceries for the average family in massachusetts.

 ### Amounts paid to claimants

-0.9954526663910707% of the 2419 wage theft cases provided by the Massachusetts Attorney General's Office resulted in a payment to the claimant.
+1%% of the 2,419 wage theft cases provided by the Massachusetts Attorney General's Office resulted in a payment to the claimant.

-The total amount paid to claimants was 48474294.56.
+The total amount paid to claimants was $48,474,294.56.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 2560.0.
 0.0% of the cases paid were paid in full.